Why It Works

-I've learned from those early mistakes, and the biggest lesson is this: if you understand and follow the basic techniques, it's easy.
-If you just want to get straight to it, you can jump to the recipe.
+I've learned from those early mistakes, and the biggest lesson is this: If you understand and follow the basic techniques, it's easy.
+If you just want to get straight to it, head on down to the recipe.
 But if you want to know more about the techniques, I'll explain the key steps for success, and offer instructions for how to apply the basic technique to make chocolate and lemon pastry creams.

 What Is Pastry Cream?

 The universe of custards is large and varied.
 There are pourable custards like crème anglaise, which essentially function as a sauce for desserts and rely solely on the thickening power of eggs; there are baked custards like flan, which also use eggs as their thickener, but in a high enough proportion that they set more solidly; and there are stiff custards like pastry cream, which combine the thickening powers of eggs and starch to create a substance that can be piped or spread and will retain its shape.